Righteousness: Hinduism

-Secular

-The ancient Tamil moral text of Tirukkural is solely based on aṟam, the Tamil term for dharma.
-The antonym of dharma is adharma.

 Buddhism

-In Buddhism, dharma means cosmic law and order, but is also applied to the teachings of the Buddha.
+In Buddhism, dharma means cosmic law and order but is also applied to the teachings of the Buddha.
 In Buddhist philosophy, dhamma/dharma is also the term for "phenomena".
 Dharma refers not only to the sayings of the Buddha, but also to the later traditions of interpretation and addition that the various schools of Buddhism have developed to help explain and to expand upon the Buddha's teachings.

-For others still, they see the dharma as referring to the "truth", or the ultimate reality of "the way that things really are".
+The Ahimsa Emblem (hand with wheel).
+Ahimsa is one of the ethical cores of Jain righteousness.
+It represents non-violence, Jain texts treat ahimsa as the foundation of righteous conduct.

 Jainism

-Tattvartha Sutra mentions Das-dharma with the meaning of "righteous".
-These are forbearance, modesty, straightforwardness, purity, truthfulness, self-restraint, austerity, renunciation, non-attachment, and celibacy.